Bears_in_arctic_forrest.jpg

 In addition, you might also wish to browse the learning resources available from UArctic.
 Thank you for your interest!

-Læra Institute exemplar courses are ‘off-the-shelf’ Circumpolar Studies courses meeting our Circumpolar Studies Curriculum Development principles, and designed for UArctic member faculty who wish to teach or modify pre-written material.
+Læra Institute exemplar courses are ‘off-the-shelf’ Circumpolar Studies courses developed in accordance our Circumpolar Studies Curriculum Development principles, and designed for UArctic member faculty who wish to teach or modify pre-written material.
 Our exemplar courses will prove especially useful for UArctic member faculty developing Circumpolar Studies programmes for the first time, and who might benefit from the opportunity to build on an existing base.

 Our current suite of exemplar courses includes the following: